ben-ng/cs-for-humans/ideas/halting-problem.md

 *Can you ever know for sure?*

-You guessed it: the answer is no. While you might be able to tell when a script has stopped running (in the case of JavaScript, when there are no more callbacks/events bound), you can't tell if a script *will* stop running.
+You guessed it: the answer is no. You can't tell if a script will stop running unless it has already stopped.
 Since modern websites have complex scripts that are alive all the time, this problem is essentially undecidable.

 ### The Goldbach Conjecture